Dmrgn/Machine-Learning-BattleSnake-Tools/README.md

 ## benchmarker

-This tool uses takes a trained neural network and benchmarks it against itself by simulating games.
-You can enable a graphics with raylib in constants.py, as well as settings for how many benchmarks should be ran.
+This tool takes a trained neural network and benchmarks it against itself by simulating games.
+You can enable graphics with raylib in constants.py, as well as settings for how many benchmarks should be ran.
 The benchmark data will be outputed in a .json file and will contain information about how many turns the network is able to survive and what length it can reach.

 - main.py
   - Simulates and benchmarks a network against itself and saves the benchmark data as a .json file